DreamersJS/express-project1/README.md

 - Allows users to update their profile information.
 - Before making an update request, the component checks if any changes were made compared to the initial user data.

+6. Suspense and lazy

+- In React, Suspense and lazy are tools that enable you to improve the loading experience for users.

 ### Technologies used